ansys/pyansys-dev-guide/doc/source/coding-style/required-standard.rst

 ==================

 This section collects the required standards for any ``PyAnsys`` project.
-The individual configurations for the tools presented in :ref:`Code Style Tools` and :ref:`Doc Style Tools` are combined together.
+The individual configurations for the tools presented in :ref:`Code style tools` and :ref:`Documentation style tools` are combined together.

 The following lines should be included in :ref:`The \`\`pyproject.toml\`\` File` to indicate the configuration of the different code and documentation style tools.